vidarkongsli/azure-scheduler-demo/BlogArticle/Windows Azure Scheduler Part 3.md

 ```
 We have now completed the cycle of getting job collection information, listing jobs, getting and updating a job.
 ## Wrapping up
-We have now gone through creating PowerShell scripts for accessing the Azure Mangement API, specifically using them for viewing and updating Scheduler information.
-This have given us some insight into how the API works, and the functions that we have created are generic in the respect that they can be used on other resources in the Management API.
+We have now gone through creating PowerShell scripts for accessing the Azure Mangement API.
+Specifically, we use them for viewing and updating Scheduler information.
+This have given us some insight into how the API works.
+The functions that we have created are generic in the respect that we can use them on other resources in the Management API.
 I have cleaned up the code, and also made some specific functions for the various Scheduler resources that we can access.
 You can find this code as a PowerShell module [here](https://raw2.github.com/vidarkongsli/azure-scheduler-demo/master/PowerShell/azure-scheduler.psm1).

 Here are some examples of using the cleaned-up functions:
 ```powershell